 What Researchers Did

-Researchers reported a case of Clostridium septicum infection in a 13-year-old girl with acute myelogenous leukemia and reviewed six other pediatric cases from the literature.
+Researchers reported a case of Clostridium septicum infection in a 13-year-old girl with acute myelogenous leukaemia and reviewed six other paediatric cases from the literature.

 What They Found

-Clostridium septicum infection is rare in children, occurring almost exclusively as a complication of acute leukemia.
-The study reported one case in a 13-year-old girl and reviewed six additional pediatric cases from the literature, highlighting the importance of early diagnosis.
+Clostridium septicum infection is rare in children, occurring almost exclusively as a complication of acute leukaemia.
+The study reported one case in a 13-year-old girl and reviewed six additional paediatric cases from the literature, highlighting the importance of early diagnosis.

 Canadian Relevance